Albania Process Server

 - We quote firm rates, in advance – with no hidden fees

-The following is a summary of the methods available for service in Dubai as well as a specific proposal for process service.
+The following is a summary of the methods available for service in Albania as well as a specific proposal for process service.

 Private process servers may serve documents in most countries, whether a signer of The Hague Service Convention, or not.
 Our experience has been positive in gaining the cooperation of the U.S. Embassy, although they only provide information to assist the process server rather than assist with the service of process.
 Service is normally handled in a manner similar to methods used in the United States, although completion of the service usually takes longer.
 Customs and traditions in Albania tend to lead to a slower pace and less rigid work habits.
 Service sometimes may take several months but informal service is generally much faster than the formal method.
 Most process servers who we employ are off-duty police officers or other government officials who are able to, in certain cases, exercise their official capacity to complete the service.
 Since we pay the process server a bonus (at our own expense) for prompt service, the normal delays are usually reduced.
 It must be pointed out that delays can occur due to the current political instability in the region.
 Currently, the time frame for the completion of informal service is approximately 2-4 weeks.